m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 In both the built-in function overloads and our experimentation with combining other language features, we have failed to achieve type-safe overloading function bodies.
-In both cases, we were successfully able to create APIs that might be desirable for consumers but left implementors without assistance.
+In both cases, we were successfully able to create APIs that might be desirable for consumers but left implementers without assistance.

 The lesson I hope you take away is that if you went down this path, you aren't alone.
 Many others thought it might be possible to combine these features, but